Research and Scholarship

 CROSS DISCIPLINARY RESEARCH

 The Center operates as a hub for multi-disciplinary, collaborative work informed by and responsive to Native American and Indigenous nations, communities, and organizations.
+We have 4 research hubs:

 - Global Indigeneities